 buff to warm brown, umbonate.
 Flesh cream, soft and full.
 Gills

-crowded, sinuate, notched and pink to dark ocher colored.
+crowded, sinuate, notched and pink to dark ocher coloured.
 Spores

 cream colored.
 Stem

-rust colored with brownish fibrils, tapering slightly upwards from more or less bulbous base.
+rust coloured with brownish fibrils, tapering slightly upwards from a more or less bulbous base.
 The mushroom has no ring.

 on the First NatureWeb site.